eformat/mlops-setup/README.md

 ```

-I found the following to be reproducible (this can be frought with dependecy version hell and is likley not perfect):
+I am using mostly negativo libraries, and found the following to be reproducible.
+This can be frought with minor cuda, nvidia dependecy version hell.

 ```
 -- enable both the repos above